clover/remote-pay-cloud/README.md

-Repository for Clover's cloud connector API.
+Clover's cloud connector API.
 Published as an NPM package.
 Intended for use in a browser environment.

-##At a Glance
+## At a Glance

-###Make a sale.
+### Make a sale.
 ```
 require("prototype");
 var $ = require('jQuery');